 Grab a pint

 Solva is well known for its abundance of pubs, and so no visit would be complete with visiting at least one!
-The Harbour Inn takes in views of the river and harbour beyond, The Ship Inn boasts a river side beer garden, The Royal George‘s terrace has breathtaking views over the bay and the Cambrian, well, we’ve already mentioned the burgers!
-Keep an eye out for live music nights which take place more weekends than not!
+The Harbour Inn takes in views of the river and harbour beyond, The Ship Inn boasts a river side beer garden, The Hat’s & Barrels’ terrace has tables next to the babbling river and the Cambrian, well, we’ve already mentioned the burgers!